|The Portable Painter palette.|

 |my recommended urban sketching palette, set up with Daniel Smith watercolours.|

 Here is one set up using the half pans that came with the palette.
 This time I have used my most used colours for urban sketching, rather than a more traditional recommended palette as shown above.
-It is set up as I usually do moving from lightest to darkest, through the rainbow.
+It is set up as I usually do moving from lightest to darkest, through the rainbow going from left to right.
 There is only one bright red - quinacridone rose - as I don't use a lot of red when sketching buildings and can mix the other red hues I want with this very useful cool red.
 I have also included Indian red though as it is so useful for brickwork.
 I love the earth colours and it makes a beautiful triad with cerulean chromium and goethite (with a touch of quinacridone gold for a little extra glow).

 |The Portable Painter palette set up with Daniel Smith watercolours|